Skip to Main Content

 For at least one year in 1912, the Meredith Boosters existed as a club.

 The first photos of the cheerleaders in the Oak Leaves appeared in 1924.
 According to cheerleading history, the first women cheerleaders were permitted on a squad at the University of Minnesota in 1923.
 Perhaps taking a cue from this development, Meredith College expanded on their own cheerleading tradition, adding uniforms and possibly some choreographed moves.
+A cheerleader was selected for each class and possibly, as was proposed, for each residence building.

 Four cheers appeared on this page as well, including: